-There's no requirement that you must have an attorney to obtain a mortgage modification.
-If you have spoken to the servicer about the modification, have done your homework to educate yourself about the mortgage modification process, and feel you have a good understanding about what goes into the application, you can certainly submit the application on your own.
-(Learn more about how to apply for a modification on your own in Nolo’s article Do It Yourself Mortgage Loan Modification.)
+If you've spoken to the servicer about getting a modification, done your homework to educate yourself about the process, are confident the servicer hasn't violated the law, and feel you have a good understanding of what goes into the application, you likely can submit all of the necessary documentation and navigate the process adequately on your own.

-If your main goal is simply to gain some time before the lender completes a foreclosure (perhaps you need time to come up with the funds to reinstate the loan or refinance), you can submit a modification application without an attorney's assistance.
+If your main goal is simply to gain some time before the foreclosure is complete (perhaps you need time to come up with the funds to reinstate the loan or refinance), you can probably submit a modification application confidently without getting an attorney's assistance.
 While the application might not be perfect, it can still buy you some time.
-(And who knows, you might actually get a modification that lowers your monthly mortgage payment.)
+And who knows, you might actually get a modification that lowers your monthly mortgage payment.

 If you have difficulty with the application or your servicer isn't abiding by the law, you should consider consulting with a qualified, reputable foreclosure attorney who can help you with the process.